No matter where you live in California, there is a risk of considerable damage due to an earthquake.

 So, state and federal agencies have a wealth of resources to help residents prepare for the inevitable next quake.
 Here is what you need to know before during and after the rumbling:

-The State of California is creating a tool that will be able to warn residents seconds before an earthquake strikes.
+The State of California has created a tool that will automatically be able to warn residents seconds before an earthquake strikes.
 That amount of time can be lifesaving, according to researchers.

 The California Earthquake Early Warning Program works with the USGS to get ShakeAlerts sent to residents the moment researchers detect a quake over magnitude 5.0.